 It is important to understand an insurance plan’s benefits and limitations.
-The following examples illustrate how co-pays, co-insurance, and deductibles work.
+The following examples show how co-pays, co-insurance, and deductibles work.
 You should also talk with a representative of your insurance provider.
 He or she can explain the details of your specific plan.

 Example #1: Co-pays

 Anna needs to see 2 specialists this week.
 Dr. Martinez charges $100 per visit.
 Meanwhile, Dr. Jones charges $500 per visit.
 Anna’s insurance requires her to pay a $20 co-pay to visit a specialist.
 How much will the doctors charge her for the appointments?

 Answer: Anna's out-of-pocket costs will be $20 for each appointment.
 That is a total of $40.
 Co-payments are a set amount.
-And this means Anna’s payment does not depend on the bill amount.
+This means Anna’s payment does not depend on the bill amount.

 Example #2: Co-insurance